From left, Joshua Coop, Yingshi Duo, Vivek Kumar, Sanjeev Kumar, Mandun Fu and Akin Turkkokmaz

 UKRI Future Leaders Fellow, Assoc Professor of Quantum TechnologiesÂ

-I joined the group in January 2023 after I graduated from Imperial College London as a Master student.
-Before that, I studied as an undergraduate in the University of Manchester.
-During my undergraduate and postgraduate, my subject was Material Science and Engineering and I focused on the research of nanomaterials.
-For my PhD, I am studying the electron transport in interacting one-dimensional quantum wires. Â
+I joined the QEL group in January 2023 after graduating from Imperial College London as a Master's student.
+Before that, I studied as an undergraduate student in the University of Manchester.
+During my undergraduate and postgraduate studies, my subject was Materials Science and Engineering, and I focused on the research of nanomaterials.
+After joining the group, I am studying the electron transport in interacting one-dimensional (1D) quantum wires and the magnetoresistance in low-density 1D channels. Â